What You Need to Know Before You Buy Property in New York

 Most condos offer a no-frills buying process and offer you the benefits of shared amenities and maintenance.

-However, they can be expensive and you may not have control over any improvements, repairs, or common charges unless you are on the condo board.
+However, they can be expensive, and you may not have control over any improvements, repairs, or standard charges unless you are on the condo board.

 Co-ops

-Co-ops are usually much more affordable options and include the taxes in their HOAs as well as some utilities.
+Co-ops are usually much more affordable and include taxes in their HOAs and some utilities.

-However, they may have a very difficult approval process, and may be a headache if you don't like the co-op board's decisions.
+However, they may have a complicated approval process and be a headache if you don't like the co-op board's decisions.

-To find out critical differences and details of buying and owning a condo or co-op, check out our article on this topic.
+Check out our article on this topic to learn the critical differences and details of buying and owning a condo or co-op.

-Houses and townhouses may sound like a dream come true but owning a house also constitutes many more potential costs.
+Houses and townhouses may sound like a dream come true, but owning a home also constitutes many more potential costs.

-If something is missed during the inspection process, it could mean very expensive repairs down the line.
+If something is missed during the inspection, it could mean costly repairs.

-As a homeowner, you must find all of your own vendors, find prices, and hire the workmen or companies.
+As a homeowner, you must find all of your vendors, find prices, and hire the workers or companies.

-Furthermore, you must pay for all delivery of utilities yourself directly, like water delivery--items, that are all usually bundled together in HOA fees for condo and co-op dwellers.
+Furthermore, you must pay for all delivery of utilities yourself directly, like water delivery--items usually bundled together in HOA fees for condo and co-op dwellers.

-However, if you live in a special district or community you may also be subject to HOA fees that pertain to the maintenance of the neighborhood or common streets.
+However, if you live in a particular district or community, you may also be subject to HOA fees that pertain to the maintenance of the neighborhood or ordinary streets.

-Property taxes also tend to be higher for houses in their respective neighborhoods in contrast to apartment units.
+Property taxes are also higher for houses in their neighborhoods than apartment units.

 Multi-Family Homes